- September 14, 2018

 Platforms

 Rush: A Disney Pixar Adventure is a single player and multiplayer casual action adventure game with a kids theme.
 It was developed by Asobo Studio and was released on September 14, 2018.
-It received neutral reviews from critics and positive reviews from players.
+It received mostly positive reviews from critics and positive reviews from players.

 Rush: A Disney Pixar Adventure invites families and fans of all ages to experience the worlds of six beloved Disney•Pixar films like never before.
 Team up with characters from “The Incredibles,” “Ratatouille,” “Up,” “Cars”, “Toy Story”, and “Finding Dory” to solve puzzles and uncover hidden secrets all remastered in 4K Ultra HD and HDR.
 You and your favorite Pixar character can interact on screen…

-“The stories of The Incredibles, Toy Story 1-3, Finding Nemo & Dory, Up, Ratatouille, and Cars 1-2 are all part of this game, featuring all the favorite characters.”
+“The stories of The Incredibles, Toy Story 1-3, Finding Nemo & Dory, Up, Ratatouille, and Cars 1-2 are all a part of this game with all the favorite characters.”

-“A minor thing for me is that most of the characters in the story sound different from their actual movies, which is because it would cost too much to hire the same actor, but it takes me away from the story, especially Violet in The Incredibles.”
+“A minor issue is that most characters in the story sound different from their movie versions, likely due to cost constraints, which takes me out of the story—especially Violet in Incredibles.”

 Kinect Rush: A Disney Pixar Adventure Review